Caroline Elam: Career

 Elam was appointed as a lecturer in the history of art at the University of Glasgow from 1970 to 1972.
 She was subsequently awarded a research fellowship at King's College, Cambridge from 1972 until 1976.
-She taught the history of art at Westfield College, University of London from 1976 to 1987 before serving as editor of the Burlington Magazine from 1987 until 2002; she is currently a director.
+She taught the history of art at Westfield College, University of London from 1976 to 1987 before serving as editor of the Burlington Magazine from 1987 until 2002.
 In addition to publishing articles on the history of art and curating exhibitions, Elam lectures widely in universities and art galleries.
-From 2002 to 2004 she was Andrew W. Mellon Professor for the History of Art at the Center for Advanced Studies for the Visual Arts in the National Gallery of Art, Washington DC.
+From 2002 to 2004 she was Andrew W. Mellon Professor for the History of Art at the Center for Advanced Studies for the Visual Arts in the National Gallery of Art, Washington, D.C.
 In 2004 she was appointed visiting professor at the Harvard Center for Italian Renaissance Studies at Villa I Tatti, Florence after winning the I Tatti Mongan Prize in 2003.
-She is currently a trustee of the Fitzwilliam Museum, Cambridge and an honorary fellow of King's College Cambridge.
+She was a trustee of the Fitzwilliam Museum, Cambridge and an honorary fellow of King's College Cambridge.
 In 2005 she was awarded an honorary doctorate by Oxford Brookes University.

 Personal life

-In 2009 Elam married the theologian, the Very Rev. John Henry Drury, Chaplain and Fellow of All Souls College, Oxford since 2003; prior to that, he had had been Dean of Christ Church, Oxford between 1991 and 2001.
-Until retirement, her older brother Nicholas served as a diplomat and cultural advisor, with postings in South Africa, Brussels, Bahrain, Luxemburg, Montreal, Zimbabwe and the Council of Europe; he was awarded a CMG in 1994.
+In 2009 Elam married the theologian, the Very Rev. John Henry Drury, Chaplain and Fellow of All Souls College, Oxford since 2003; prior to that, he had been Dean of Christ Church, Oxford between 1991 and 2001.
+Until his retirement, her older brother Nicholas served as a diplomat and cultural advisor, with postings in South Africa, Brussels, Bahrain, Luxemburg, Montreal, Zimbabwe and the Council of Europe.
+He was awarded a CMG in 1994.